Banking in Spain

 bunq is a Dutch online bank founded in 2012.
 The bank offers multiple international bank accounts with multiple currencies, for both personal and business banking.
 “Get your Spanish bank account in 5 minutes” is what they say.

-The bunq Pro and bunq Elite accounts include accounts with foreign IBANs (as well as a Spanish IBAN) – at the moment of writing Dutch, German, French, Spanish or Irish IBANs are available.
+The bunq Pro and bunq Elite paid options include accounts with foreign IBANs (as well as a Spanish IBAN) – at the moment of writing Dutch, German, French, Spanish or Irish IBANs are available.

 N26 – The Mobile Bank